CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation.rst

 It consists of five parts:

 (1) **Dataset/Results root**.
 Specifies the dataset root and the directory to save the outputs during the model training.
+Note that when calling the ``XGCN.create_model(config)`` function, the 'results_root' directory will be automatically created if it does not exist.

 (2) **Trainer configuration**.
 Specifies the configuration about training loop control, e.g. ``epochs``.